 Discover the village's smuggling heritage, explore secret passages and hiding places, before rounding off with a taste of one of the local beers on one of Baytown's guided walks.

 Uncover Bay's ghostly side on a walk with Rose, the Whitby Storyteller, listening to stories of the strange and supernatural, combined with historical anecdotes.
 Suitable for all ages.

 Farsyde Riding Centre, call 01947 880249 for further details.

 Robin Hood's Bay has an upper village (where the car parks are) and a lower, older village (by the coast), and there are pubs, cafés and restaurants in both.

 Folk music legends from the Waterson and Carthy families hail from Robin Hood's Bay.
 Get a taste of the local folk scene at the Bay Folk Weekend in June, a free weekend of relaxed music sessions and singarounds.

-The Baytown Beer Festival is hosted by the Victoria Hotel and Baytown Beers, with plenty of local ales on offer, while traditional Victorian costume is de rigueur for December's Victorian Weekend.
+Traditional Victorian costume is de rigueur for December's Victorian Weekend and incorporates the Baytown Beer Festival hosted by the Victoria Hotel and Baytown Beers, with plenty of local ales on offer.